bumbutudor/PlatformaDigitizare/README.md

 ### Backend setup (make sure you have python 3 on your machine)

+1. Enter backend folder
+   `cd backend`

-1. Create virtual environment with the name _venv_ `python -m venv venv`
+2. Create virtual environment with the name _venv_ `python -m venv venv`

-2. Activate the virual environment `.\venv\Scripts\activate`
+3. Activate the virual environment `.\venv\Scripts\activate`

-3. Install the packages with pip
+4. Install the packages with pip
    `pip install -r requirements.txt`

-4. Run the server
+5. Run the server
    `python manage.py runserver`